py5coding/py5book/how_tos/pyinstaller.md

 binaries += filter(lambda x: x[1].split('/')[2] in ["linux-amd64"], collect_dynamic_libs('py5'))
 ```

 The below code will collect the py5 logo images, found in `py5_tools`.
-A
+If this
-warning message will be displayed to the console when the Sketch executes if
+is omitted, a warning message will be displayed to the console when the Sketch
-this is omitted.
+executes.

 ```python
 datas += collect_data_files('py5_tools')